JeppW/w4ke.info/_posts/2025-06-18-funky-chunks.md

 I've written a scanner script I call [smugchunks](https://github.com/JeppW/smugchunks) for automating these vulnerability discovery techniques.
 For those interested, its source code is publicly available on GitHub and includes payloads for TERM.SPILL and SPILL.TERM detection as well.

 ### Exploitation
-Exploiting chunk parser differentials is really not much different from exploiting any other kind of request smuggling vulnerability; they can used for the same attacks you know and love, such as circumventing front-end security controls and serving malicious responses to unsuspecting live clients.
+Exploiting chunk parser differentials is really not much different from exploiting any other kind of request smuggling vulnerability; they can be used for the same attacks you know and love, such as circumventing front-end security controls and serving malicious responses to unsuspecting live clients.

 In the interest of empowering readers to apply these techniques in practice, I've included a brief discussion on exploitation with some examples here.
 If you're already well-versed in request smuggling, you will probably find nothing new in this section – feel free to skip ahead.